-Lecturing assistant Not foreseen Teaching assistant Not foreseen Office hours List of topics covered On successful completion of this course, students should be able to: -Recognize the definitions, characteristics, and distinctive traits of SMEs (Circles, stages, theories, and models) (Introduction to SMEs) -Describe the fundamentals of business administration and decision-making in SMEs -Define goals and goal setting in SMEs -Design governance structures in SMEs -Identify power and succession dynamics in SMEs -Develop strategies for growth and performance measurement in SMEs -Assess the management of innovation and technological change in SMEs (e.g., incremental innovation vs. radical innovation) -Evaluate digitalization and corporate digital responsibility (CDR) in SMEs -Assess green innovation and sustainability (SDGs) in SMEs -Explain the Internationalization of SMEs.
-Guest lectures from small business leaders, and Teaching format Frontal lectures, discussions, workshops, case studies, and project assignments (optional) Learning outcomes Knowledge and understanding Understand basic principles behind the management and administration of SMEs Understand the distinctive strategic and managerial challenges to effectively manage small firms Appreciate and understand the role of families in SMEs Applying knowledge and understanding Assess the role of families for creating and sustaining competitive advantage and disadvantages Understand key dimensions of family influence and their implications for business administration and organizational outcomes Critically evaluate strengths and weaknesses of SME firms in context Making judgments Make judgements about the distinctive organisational and managerial implications of SMEs influence on business organizations Critically appraise alternative approaches to 3/7 managing SME firms for longevity
+Lecturing assistant Not foreseen Teaching assistant Not foreseen Office hours On successful completion of this course, students should be able to: Recognize the definitions, characteristics, and distinctive traits of SMEs (circles, stages, theories, and models) (Introduction to SMEs and family firms) -Compare and contrast family and non-family small businesses -Describe the fundamentals of business administration and decision-making in SMEs and family firms -Enumerate goals and goal setting in SMEs and family firms -Explain governance structures and architectures in SMEs ar family firms -Identify power and succession dynamics in SMEs and family firms -Develop strategies for growth and performance measurement in SMEs and family firms -Relate the management of innovation and technological change in SMEs (e.g., incremental innovation vs. radical innovation) and family firms -Assess the management of green innovation, sustainability (SDGs), and corporate digital responsibility (CDR) in SMEs (family firms) -Explain the management of internationalization of SMEs. -Apply change management mechanisms in SMEs and family firms.
+Guest lectures from small business leaders, family firms, consultants, and experts will be organized.
+Class exercises on case studies Teaching format Frontal lectures, discussions, workshops, case studies, and project assignments (optional) Learning outcomes Knowledge and understanding Understand basic principles behind the management and administration of SMEs and family firms Understand the distinctive strategic and managerial challenges to effectively manage small firms and family firms Appreciate and understand the role of families in SMEs Applying knowledge and understanding Assess the role of families for creating and sustaining 3/7 competitive advantage and disadvantages

+- Understand key dimensions of family influence and their implications for business administration and organizational outcomes in SMEs - Critically evaluate strengths and weaknesses of SME firms in context